Manatee County considers curfew extension | East County | Your Observer

+The commissioners also voted to open county boat ramps by April 13 at 3 p.m.

-The curfew remains in effect from 11 p.m. to 5 a.m.
-It prohibits non-essential travel (travel that is not for food, medicine, essential supplies or employment), seven days a week.
+The curfew prohibits non-essential travel (travel that is not for food, medicine, essential supplies or employment), seven days a week.

+Commissioners followed the advice of the Manatee County Policy Group, comprised of county, Sheriff's Office, fire and municipal and police representatives to rescind last week's resolution which gave law enforcement representatives to go on private property if they suspected groups of more than 10 people were gathering.
+A Manatee County press release said the Manatee County Policy Group did not want local restrictions to interfere with the ability of residents to gather during holiday weekends.

+The commissioners voted 4-3 to open boat ramps as a way to restore business to out-of-work fishermen.
+Public beaches remain closed.

 On April 3, commissioners voted to 5-2 to approve the curfew.
 The curfew must be extended every seven days but can be continued by the commission's board chairman.